West Hollywood

 Take an architecture tour of the Schindler House

-Sleeping baskets on the roof, communal kitchens and a revolving-door salon of artists: Nope, not a Burning Man camp—this is the Schindler House, designed by Austrian architect Rudolf Schindler, who built it as a dual-family residence.
-These days, it’s home to the MAK Center, a Vienna-based institute that runs a fantastic program of events in the space (think experimental fashion shows, innovative performance art and concerts of new compositions).
+Sleeping baskets on the roof, communal kitchens and a revolving-door salon of artists: Nope, we’re not talking about a Burning Man camp—this is the Schindler House, designed by Austrian architect Rudolph M. Schindler, who built it as a dual-family residence in 1922.
+These days, it’s home to the MAK Center for Art and Architecture, a Vienna-based institute that runs a fantastic program of events in the space (think experimental fashion shows, innovative performance art and concerts of new compositions).
 From Wednesday to Sunday, you can tour the house ($10 with a reservation) and imagine yourself as part of the freewheeling L.A. bohemia of the 1920s and ’30s.

 Advertising